Reflections from our Recent Embodying True Nature Retreat

 Time to integrate wisdom and compassion

 What makes a retreat successful?
-Ultimately its wonder invites a complete reassessment of one’s personal life and inspiration to leave no stone unturned.
+Ultimately its wonder invites a complete reassessment of one’s personal life and inspiration to leave no stone unturned, and integrate the lessons.
 This certainly isn’t some exotic vacation from life, nor an opportunity to distract and have fun, but rather a focused way to face and resolve those seemingly unresolvable aspects of conditioned existence.
 By taking some space from everyday life and facing challenges in a supportive container with a fresh perspective, it’s possible to gather insight on how to move through life’s blockages productively.

 Being faced with challenges back home is when the insights count.
 With a commitment to grow and develop, the simplicity of opening the heart to gratitude and mindfulness is something to strive towards.
 Becoming steady in that practice is worth more than all the material possessions in the world, and allows one to be a pillar of support to fellow human beings in the most challenging moments.